My Name Is Prince & I am FUNKY…MY NAME IS PRINCE THE ONE & ONLY!

 Final Prince Encounter & 4th Prince Concert

 Further ahead, on the right, is a large mirror and a table where I quickly check myself.
 I’m clad in an outfit my husband gifted me, as he often dressed me.
-Wearing black, I look like a chic motorcycle gang member wearing Shawn’s fitted leather motorcycle racing jacket, fitted black top, cropped linen high waisted trousers with knit leggings attached underneath a knee cover (complicated 1980’s high fashion, lol!), two black and hot pink scarves and a pair of Norma Kamali lambskin, split side, pointed toe booties.
+Wearing black, I look like a chic motorcycle gang member wearing Shawn’s fitted leather motorcycle racing jacket, fitted black top, cropped linen high waisted trousers with knit leggings attached underneath a knee cover (complicated 1980’s high fashion, lol!), two long black and hot pink scarves and a pair of Norma Kamali lambskin, split side, pointed toe booties.
 I truly believe… I’m that “Peach in Black” in Prince/Sheena Easton’s “U Got The Look.”
 LOL!

 There’s a bar set up on the kitchen counter and a beautifully arranged dessert table just outside.
 The room is crowded and the whole band is present, including Jill Jones and a few others.